Clipper Circuits

 SERIES-POSITIVE CLIPPER WITH BIAS

-Sometimes it is desired to remove a Small portion of positive or apposite halt cycle of the signal voltage (input signal).
+Sometimes it is desired to remove a small portion of the positive or apposite halt cycle of the signal voltage (input signal).
 For this purpose a biased clipper is used Fig 2 shows the circuit of a biased series positive clipper.

 Series Positive Clipper with Bias